mstksg/inCode/copy/entries/advent-gol.md

 Stacks On Stacks: Visualizing Arbitrary Dimensions
 --------------------------------------------------

-You might have noticed that ever since our 4D record, we haven't had a new visualization of simulation, despite now having higher dimensions in our grasp.
+You might have noticed that ever since our 4D simulation, we haven't had a new visualization of simulation, despite now having higher dimensions in our grasp.
 Why not?

 Well, there's the question of *how* you might even visualize this.
-You can "zoom out" and take higher-dimensional slices of our 4D visualization and repeat this ad nauseum, but that doesn't really add anything or give any insight as to what's really going on.
+You can "zoom out" and take higher-dimensional slices of our 4D visualization and repeat this ad nauseam, but that doesn't really add anything or give any insight as to what's really going on.

 I believe that this is one of the things that caused us to all collectively get